 The health and wellbeing of our volunteers, pantry members and staff remains our highest priority.
 We appreciate your understanding and your support for our staff and volunteers, who will be working hard to ensure food is still available through the Pantry for as long as possible.

-If you know someone who may benefit from Your Local Pantry, please encourage them to sign up via www.yourlocalpantry.co.uk – we cannot provide paper membership forms at the moment.
+If you know someone who may benefit from Your Local Pantry, please encourage them sign up via www.yourlocalpantry.co.uk.
+We cannot provide paper membership forms at the moment.
+All membership requests should meet our pantry membership criteria which is stated on the application.

 Thank you for reading, stay safe and we hope to see you soon, the Your Local Pantry Stockport team.
 Any queries?
 Email email@example.com